 - If heartburn is a problem, propping the upper body with pillows can provide some relief.

-There’s a wide range of pregnancy pillows out there—some are small and simple, others are so large they might necessitate a bigger bed.
+There’s a wide range of pregnancy pillows out there—some are small and simple, others are body pillows so large they might necessitate a bigger bed.
 Different maternity pillows offer differing levels of support and a number of uses during and after pregnancy.
 These are some of the best pregnancy pillows to help her get comfortable.

 This is the queen of pregnancy body pillows, providing support to just about every needy body part.
 It's similar to the Leacho, but comes with a detachable piece than can be used as its own full body pillow, attacked to the main pillow for additional back or belly support, or removed completely to allow for more space in bed.
 It's great for women dealing with lower back pain.